Algue-Rythme/GAT-Skip-Gram/README.md

 # Thanks

 The `loukas_coarsening` folder is copied from https://github.com/loukasa/graph-coarsening with only slight modifications.
-Hence, my work is redistributed under the same license.
+My work is redistributed under the same license.